eshapard/Anki-avgEase/README.md

 Settings are calibrated each time a profile is loaded (at startup).

-See: [Anki's Starting Ease Factor Settings](https://eshapard.github.io/anki/ankis-initial-ease-factor-setting.html) for the rationale behind this.
+See Post: [Anki's Starting Ease Factor Settings](https://eshapard.github.io/anki/ankis-initial-ease-factor-setting.html) for the rationale behind this.